 Finally, we give you Knuth's suggestion [4] for a portable routine, which we have translated to the present conventions as ran3.
 This is not based on the linear congruential method at all, but rather on a subtractive method (see also [5]).
 One might hope that its weaknesses, if any, are therefore of a highly different character from the weaknesses, if any, of ran1 above.
-If you ever suspect trouble with one routine, it is a good idea to try the other in the same application. ran3 has one nice feature: if your machine is poor on integer arithmetic (i.e., is limited to 16-bit integers), you can declare mj, mk, and ma[] as float, define mbig and mseed as 4000000 and 1618033, respectively, and the routine will be rendered entirely floating-point.
+If you ever suspect trouble with one routine, it is a good idea to try the other in the same application. ran3 has one nice feature: if your machine is poor on integer arithmetic (i.e., is limited to 16-bit integers), substitution of the three "commented" lines for the ones directly preceding them will render the routine entirely floating-point.